BatchDrake/batchdrake.github.io/_posts/2020-10-03-diyradast-i.md

 The question arises almost naturally out of these numbers: can I reproduce Penzias & Wilson experiments at home?

 Let's start by calculating a rough estimate of the order of magnitude of the power increment due to the presence of Cyg A/Cas A with respecto to the background sky noise.
-According to this graph, we could assume that the background noise is dominated by the CMB at 2.9 K. But since both Cyg A and Cas A are rather close to the galactic plane, we'll be a bit more pessimistic and extend the C curve horizontally, rising the floor up to 15 K:
+According to this graph, we could assume that the background noise is dominated by the CMB at 2.9 K and 4 GHz.
+But since both Cyg A and Cas A are rather close to the galactic plane, we'll be a bit more pessimistic and extend the C curve horizontally, rising the floor up to 15 K:

 <center><img src="{{ site.baseurl }}/images/noises2.gif" /></center>
 <center><small><em>Image obtained from <a href="https://azrefs.org/recommendation-itu-r-p-372-8-radio-noise.html">azrefs.org</a></em></small></center>

-The power spectral density at the LNB output when the beam (including all its sidelobes) covers a fixed-noise temperature region in the sky can be naively modelled as Johnson-Nyquist noise by:
+The power spectral density (PSD) at the LNB output when the beam (including all its sidelobes) covers a fixed-noise temperature region in the sky can be naively modelled as Johnson-Nyquist noise by:

 $$
 S_b=\frac{dP}{d\nu}=G(k_BT_{n}+k_BT_{s})